leolelion/jersey-recognition/Journal.md

 - Fine tuned parseq on weakly labelled dataset
 - Results were again slightly better than our previous and SOTA
 - Used deblurred challenge dataset on EVAL ai (3% improvement from SOTA)
-- Working on training new legibility classifier and fine tune parseq on new deblurred dataset and comparing it to previous results
+- Working on training new legibility classifier and fine tune parseq on new deblurred dataset and comparing it to previous result
+### Leo
+- Ran Post Legibility Classifier Crops through Real-ESRGAN Superresolution model